 - Guns Do Not Work That Way: A close-up of DaSilva's partner Fox chambering a round in his sniper rifle is ruined by the fact that it's clearly a blank cartridge.

 - Jurisdiction Friction: DaSilva is very uncomfortable with Hartman's "shoot first" mentality that he wants the cops to have when dealing with Wulfgar.
 He actually has an argument with Hartman over this mentality.
 His coming to terms with this is the only reason DaSilva survives when facing off against Wulfgar.
 There are also examples earlier in the film when different divisions of the police department don't seem to like each other much if at all.

-- No Celebrities Were Harmed: Wulfgar is obviously based on Carlos the Jackal — his introduction where he shoots dead several police sent to arrest him resembles Carlos' 1975 shooting of two unarmed DST agents and an informant in Paris.
+- No Celebrities Were Harmed: Wulfgar is obviously based on Carlos the Jackal — his introduction, where he shoots dead several police officers sent to arrest him, resembles Carlos' 1975 shooting of two unarmed DST agents and an informant in Paris.